Quadrupole signature as a kinematic diagnostic to constrain bar properties : implications for the Milky Way: Quantifying bar properties via quadrupole signature in the mean radial velocity

-Lastly, we investigate whether the choice of stellar tracer population can affect the earlier found correlations between the properties of the bar and the quadrupole feature.
+Lastly, we investigate whether the choice of kinematically-cold thin disc or kinematically-hot thick disc stars can affect the earlier found correlations between the properties of the bar and the quadrupole feature.
 We mention that, in the sim6 and all the thin+thick models, we can identify and separate, by construction, which stars are members of the thin disc component at initial time ($t=0$) and which stars are members of the thick disc component at $t=0$, and we can track them as the system evolves self-consistently.
-This, in turn, allows us to test the dependence (if any) of the correlations found between the properties of the bar and the quadrupole feature, on the stellar tracer population.
+This, in turn, allows us to test the dependence (if any) of the correlations found between the properties of the bar and the quadrupole feature, on the choice of thin disc or thick disc stars.
 To achieve that, we recalculate the strength and the length of both the bar and the quadrupole feature, using the thin and thick disc particles separately.
-The corresponding correlations, as a function of stellar tracer population (i.e. kinematically-colder thin disc and kinematically-hotter thick disc) \footnote{for the sim6 model, both intermediate and thick disc stars are together considered as `thick' disc population.} are shown in Fig.~\ref{fig:bar_quadrupole_correlation_Tracer_dependence}.
-As seen clearly from Fig.~\ref{fig:bar_quadrupole_correlation_Tracer_dependence}, both the length and the strength of bar and the quadrupole feature remain strongly correlated (Pearson correlation coefficient, $\rho > 0.75$), regardless of the choice of the stellar tracer population.
-As for the linear scaling relation, the choice of stellar tracer population does not change appreciably (less than 10 percent) the value of the best-fit slope of straight line when fitted to $R_{\rm bar}$ and $R_{\rm quadrupole}$ (see bottom panels in Fig.~\ref{fig:bar_quadrupole_correlation_Tracer_dependence}).
+The corresponding correlations, as a function of stellar populations with varied degree of velocity dispersion (i.e. kinematically-colder thin disc and kinematically-hotter thick disc) \footnote{for the sim6 model, both intermediate and thick disc stars are together considered as `thick' disc population.} are shown in Fig.~\ref{fig:bar_quadrupole_correlation_Tracer_dependence}.
+As seen clearly from Fig.~\ref{fig:bar_quadrupole_correlation_Tracer_dependence}, both the length and the strength of bar and the quadrupole feature remain strongly correlated (Pearson correlation coefficient, $\rho > 0.75$), regardless of the choice of thin disc or thick disc stars.
+As for the linear scaling relation, the choice of thin disc or thick disc stars does not change appreciably (less than 10 percent) the value of the best-fit slope of straight line when fitted to $R_{\rm bar}$ and $R_{\rm quadrupole}$ (see bottom panels in Fig.~\ref{fig:bar_quadrupole_correlation_Tracer_dependence}).
 However, for the quantities $S_{\rm bar}$ and $S_{\rm quadrupole}$, the best-fit straight line is shallower when computed using only the thick disc stars, as compared to when they were calculated using only the thin disc stars (see the corresponding best-fit values in top panels of Fig.~\ref{fig:bar_quadrupole_correlation_Tracer_dependence}).
 As shown in \citet{Ghoshetal2023a}, the thin disc stars constitute a stronger bar and the thin disc stars (being the kinematically colder component) are more perturbed kinematically by the non-axisymmetric structures (e.g. $m=2$ bar here, also see \citet{Debattistaetal2017}).
-Therefore, a steeper best-fit straight line for the thin disc stars in the $S_{\rm bar}$-$S_{\rm quadrupole}$ plane is likely to a be combined result of the two above-mentioned dynamical effects.
+Therefore, a steeper best-fit straight line for the thin disc stars in the $S_{\rm bar}$-$S_{\rm quadrupole}$ plane is likely to be a combined result of the two above-mentioned dynamical effects.